Groundwater and health

 • by element: these information sheets aim to explain the nature of the health risk for each element, their origin and occurrence in groundwater, the means of testing and available methods of mitigation

-There are also information sheets on agricultureindustry and urbanisation), which complement previous information sheets on specific groundwater quality parameters and for target WaterAid countries, and should be read in conjunction with them.
+There are also information sheets on agricultureindustry and urbanisation, which complement previous information sheets on specific groundwater quality parameters and for target WaterAid countries, and should be read in conjunction with them.

 Contact

-Please contact Dr Pauline Smedley for further information.
+Please contact Pauline Smedley for further information.